sciZer0/7/v/README.md

 The whole point of Bitcoin as a blockchain, thanks to its unique status of the 1st cryptocurrency, might be just the same point that, for example, the Mona Lisa painting or NFTs of a collection have, and which is the flexing — the ultimate way to flex.

 *Flexing as a culture, in a broad sense, might be described as showing that you are better than other people since you may do (have) the thing everyone else cannot do (have).
-For example, this may happen through spending significant money on a token proving your involvement in a unique event.
+For example, this may happen through spending significant money on a token proving your involvement in a unique (meaning historical) event.
 This is in a way the demonstration of domination, superiority.*

 The Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price.
 Over time, it might become even more clear to everyone — earlier Bitcoins  might have a more price.